Mass Appraisal Automation

 Technologies

-Technologies commonly used in AI Mass Appraisal Automation implementations:
+Technologies commonly used in Mass Appraisal Automation implementations:

 Key Players

-Companies actively working on AI Mass Appraisal Automation solutions:
+Companies actively working on Mass Appraisal Automation solutions:

 +1 more companies(sign up to see all)Real-World Use Cases

-The system looks at lots of property and market data to estimate values and spot where the market may be heading next.
+This AI looks at property and market data not just to price a property today, but also to forecast where the market may be heading.

 Instant client valuation report generation for real estate agents